 EXHIBIT RESERVATIONS AND CANCELLATIONS

 In order to provide equitable access to exhibit and display areas, non-Library exhibits and displays may remain for no more than twenty-eight (28) days.
 Groups may reserve a specific area for one (1) twenty-eight (28) day period annually.
-Individuals may reserve a specific area for one (1) twenty-eight (28) day period every two (2) years.
+Individual artists may reserve a specific area for one (1) twenty-eight (28) day period every two (2) years.

 The Library reserves the right to cancel any exhibit or display if a Library event/program needs the area.
-The Library will provide two (2) weeks' notice and will waive any fees and/or extend the rescheduled dates.
+The Library will provide two (2) weeks' notice and will waive or refund any fees and/or extend the rescheduled dates.
 Exhibitors must provide two (2) weeks’ notice of any cancellation in order to avoid the loss of fees.

 Works of art on display at the Library may be offered for sale, provided that the artist has agreed beforehand upon a specified percentage of all proceeds to be donated to the Library.
 This percentage will be set by the Library Board and reviewed annually.
 Prices will be established by the artist.
 The artist is responsible for conducting the sale of any work directly with the purchaser, not through the Library staff.
 Works that are not for sale must be clearly designated “NFS” (Not For Sale).
 Works sold must remain on exhibit throughout the designated period.

 The Library assumes no responsibility for the possible damage, destruction, or theft of any item displayed or exhibited.
 All items placed in the Library are there at the owner’s risk.
 Exhibitors must sign a release form before any items can be displayed or exhibited.
 (See Exhibit and Display Release form.)
 It is recommended that exhibitors verify their insurance coverage with their carriers prior to the installation.